resc/c3/README.md

 c3
 ==

-The common container collection a.k.a. c3 for go.
+The common container collection a.k.a. c3 for go 1.1.

 Introduction